-There are two approaches you can take when optimising your images.
+Image optimisation for websites offers two approaches.
 You can reduce the actual image size itself: the number of pixels displayed in the image on your site.
 Or you can reduce the size of the image file that is hosted on your server.

 Both approaches achieve the same ends: the image size is reduced and the page can be loaded more quickly.
 But the two methods are not interchangeable.

 Reducing the actual image size means that the image will appear in smaller dimensions to your user.
 Rather than hosting a large 3000 pixels by 1500 pixels banner image, for example, the image may be restricted to a much smaller 1000 pixels by 500 pixels.

 If people are using a small screen they won’t notice the difference.
 There are plenty of free tools you can use to resize your image online, ready for deployment on your website.